 • Use a secure closing portal or encrypted document system for fund disbursement instructions

-• Confirm the title company’s wire information through a direct, in-person or verified phone contact before every closing
+• Confirm the title company’s wire information through direct, verified phone contact before every closing

 • Train every team member who touches disbursements on social engineering tactics